open-source-modelling/insurance_python/vasicke_one_factor/README.md

   </b>
 </h1>

 Vasicek one factor model for simulating the evolution of a credit instruments such as a government bonds.
+The Vasicek model assumes that the process evolves as an Ornstein-Uhlenbeck process.
+Ornstein-Uhlenbeck is a stochastic process where over time, the process tends to drift towards a long-term mean (mean reverting).

 ## Problem
-When trying to simulate the credit market, there is a variety of models.
-The choice of the model and its limitations are a key decision.
+When trying to simulate for example credit spreads, there is a variety of models.
+The choice of the model and its limitations are a key factor in deciding which model to implement.
+There are compeling economic arguments in favor of mean reversion.

 ## Solution
-One of the simplest short rate models, the [Vasicek one factor model](https://en.wikipedia.org/wiki/Vasicek_model) assumes that the credit market can be described by a simple mean reverting stochastic process with one source of uncertainty comming from a [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).
+One of the simplest models, the [Vasicek one factor model](https://en.wikipedia.org/wiki/Vasicek_model) assumes that the credit market can be described by a simple mean reverting stochastic process with one source of uncertainty comming from a [Brownian motion](https://en.wikipedia.org/wiki/Brownian_motion).
+One limitation is that due to to normal distribution of the noise, the process allows negative spreads which might be undesirable in certain circumstances.

+The stochastic differential equation (SDE) of the Vasicek model is shown on the Wiki page https://en.wikipedia.org/wiki/Vasicek_model

 ### Input